This small Central American country offers numerous beautiful natural monuments as well as some exciting archaeological monuments.

 - Puente de la Piedra of Grecia - Alajuela.
 Beautiful natural arch over Poró river.

 - Terciopelo Cave and Barra Honda rimstone formations - Guanacaste.
 Terciopelo is rather small, 41 m deep and 92 m long cave, very rich with speleothems.
-Earlier, when caves were not yet discovered in Barro Honda, local people thought that this mountain is volcano: numerous bats living in the caves created weird noise and their movement rised the smell of guano, resembling pungent smells of volcanoes.
-Lime rich streams have formed amazing rimstone formations on the west slope of Barro Honda mountain.
+Earlier, when caves were not yet discovered in Barra Honda, local people thought that this mountain is volcano: numerous bats living in the caves created weird noise and their movement rised the smell of guano, resembling pungent smells of volcanoes.
+Lime rich streams have formed amazing rimstone formations on the west slope of Barra Honda mountain.

 Man made landmarks